All Out (2019): Background

-During All Elite Wrestling's (AEW) inaugural event, Double or Nothing, All Out was scheduled as a spiritual sequel to the independently produced All In pay-per-view (PPV) and would be held during Labor Day weekend on August 31, 2019, the day before the first anniversary of All In, as well as in the same venue, the Sears Centre Arena in the Chicago suburb of Hoffman Estates, Illinois.
-It was accompanied by Starrcast III occurring on the same weekend.
+During the American professional wrestling promotion All Elite Wrestling's (AEW) inaugural pay-per-view (PPV) event, Double or Nothing, in May 2019, it was announced that All Out was scheduled as a spiritual sequel to the independently produced All In PPV and would be held during Labor Day weekend on Saturday, August 31, 2019, the day before the first anniversary of All In.
+It was also revealed that All Out would be held at the same venue as All In, the Sears Centre Arena in the Chicago suburb of Hoffman Estates, Illinois.
+The event was named "All Out" as the "All In" name was owned by Ring of Honor (ROH) at the time and AEW president Tony Khan wanted to avoid a lawsuit—Khan would later purchase ROH in March 2022.

+All Out was accompanied by Starrcast III occurring on the same weekend.
 Tickets for the event sold out within 15 minutes.
-On August 12, it was announced that the event would be available for purchase in the United Kingdom on ITV Box Office and the one hour "Buy In" pre-show would air live on ITV4.
+On August 12, it was announced that the event would be available for purchase in the United Kingdom on ITV Box Office and the one-hour "Buy In" pre-show would air live on ITV4.
 On August 27, Cracker Barrel Old Country Store was announced as the title sponsor for one of the event's matches.

 As revealed in a web video posted by AEW Chief Brand Officer Brandi Rhodes on June 19, 2019, the AEW Women's World Championship belt would be unveiled at All Out.
 Rhodes did not reveal any details of when or how the first champion would be determined.
 On August 30, the day before All Out, TNT aired a one-hour television special called Countdown to All Out.
-There were 390,000 views for this television show, which promoted viewing All Out via B/R Live.
+There were 390,000 views for the show, which promoted viewing All Out via B/R Live.